Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Introduction

 \subsection{Acknowledgements}

 Work on this paper was started after the second author visited the workshop ``Mapping theory in metric spaces" organized by Luca Capogna, Jeremy Tyson, and Stefan Wenger, which was held at the American Institute of Mathematics.
 We thank the institute for its hospitality.
-We would also like to thank Pietro Poggi-Corradini and Jeremy Tyson for helpful comments and discussions about the paper.
+We would also like to thank Pietro Poggi-Corradini and Jeremy Tyson for numerous comments and discussions about the paper.
 We are particularly grateful to Leonid Kovalev for careful reading and very detailed comments which greatly improved the paper.
+We also thank the referee for a careful reading of the manuscript and a thoughtful report that included numerous suggestions that improved the paper.